Home/Learn/World Capitals Guide

 Europe — 44 capitals, most of them ancient

 Europe's capitals tend to be its largest cities, a pattern broken by a few deliberate exceptions.
+In GuessGlobe's main quiz, Russia is counted with Europe, while Turkey, Cyprus, Armenia, Azerbaijan, and Georgia appear in Asia.
 The most consistently missed European capitals on quizzes:

 Vatican City is also in Europe, and is technically its own capital — a country of 0.44 square kilometres whose capital covers the whole country.